 About CURE > Board

-Sharon O’Keefe, a nationally recognized authority on hospital operations, health care quality, patient satisfaction and employee engagement, joined the University of Chicago Medical Center as President in February 2011.
-As president she oversees a $1.1B clinical enterprise and connects the patient care mission of the medical center with the research and education missions of the University of Chicago Biological Sciences Division.
+Sharon O’Keefe is a nationally recognized leader on hospital operations, health care quality, patient satisfaction and employee engagement.
+She joined the University of Chicago Medical Center as President in February 2011 where she oversees a $1.1 billion clinical enterprise and connects the patient care mission of the medical center with the research and education missions of the University of Chicago Biological Sciences Division.